-The Wireless - Basic screen allows you to enable or disable wireless functionality.
+The Wireless - Basic screen allows you to enable or disable the wireless function.
 You can also hide the access point so others cannot see your ID on the network.
 If you enable wireless, be sure to enter an SSID, your wireless network name and select the country that you are in.